cicese-biocom/esm-AxP-GDL/README.md

 ESM-2 (fair-esm:2.0.0) </br>
 ESMFold (fair-esm:2.0.0)

-The Python libraries used in the workflow are specified in `environment.yml`.
+The Python libraries used in the workflow are specified in the `environment.yml` file.

 ### **Python environment configuration via conda**
 We provide the steps to create a Python environment from an `environment.yml` file using conda: